astromuditgarg/astromuditgarg.github.io/_pages/research.md

 ---
 <img class="img-responsive" src="https://muditgarg96.github.io/images/GW_dephased.png" title="GWD" width="900" height="300">

-<i>In the past, we could only see the Universe (via photons), but now we can also hear it (via gravitational waves).</i>-Anonymous
+<i>In the past, we could only see the Universe, but now we can also hear it.</i>-Anonymous

-This quote alludes to the fact that the most observable gravitational waves (GWs) have a <a href="https://www.youtube.com/watch?v=TWqhUANNFXw"> frequency chirp</a>.
+This quote beautifully illustrate that till the first direct observation of gravitational waves (GWs) by the ground based detector <a href="https://www.ligo.org/">LIGO</a> in 2015, we only relied on electromagentic observations to study the Universe.
+Now, we have this amazing tool to probe the Universe and unlock its mystries.
+The allusion of GWs to hearing due to that the most observable gravitational waves (GWs) have a charcterstic <a href="https://www.youtube.com/watch?v=TWqhUANNFXw"> frequency chirp</a>.

 <i>Detecting gravitational waves is similar to measuring the distance to the nearest star with an accuracy of the width of a human hair.</i>-Anonymous